Lisbon to Lagos Travel Guide

 You can take the A2 highway which connects onto the A22, when you reach closer to the Algarve, and then eventually leads into Lagos.
 The roads on the highway are of a very good standard and there are numerous service stations along this route.

 Note: Most of Portugal’s highways are tolled and the A2 and A22 between Lisbon and Lagos will be tolled too.
-If you are interested in estimating these toll fees, then visit the following Portugal Tolls Calculator (it is available in English).

 Top Tip: When renting a car in Portugal, the car hire company should also give you the option of signing up to the electronic toll tag service.
 This will allow you to travel straight through without having to pay individually each time.
 The tolls will automatically deduct from your credit card registered with the car hire company.
 Ask them to explain the cost and the service to you and decide if this will be worth your while.